Laillaa/CStat-Project/Report.md

 We visualized those rankings in the 3rd graph, `Ranking of Categorical Variables Based on Final Score`.
 The visualized order is the actual order; the lower we go, the lower the ranking order.
 Ex: Neighborhood is ranked 1st .... **ranking issues**

+## 2^k fractional factorial design
+To demonstrate our understanding of full factorial design, we applied a 2^3 factorial model using the three binary variables we extracted from our dataset: `Street`, `Utilities`, and `CentralAir`.
+The model included all main effects and interaction terms.

+Despite being theoretically sound, this approach proved to be of limited practical value in our context.
+The model yielded a low R² of 0.064, indicating that it explains only 6.4% of the variance in sale price.
+Moreover, most of the interaction terms were statistically insignificant or even unestimable (`nan` coefficients), due to a lack of variability in the combinations of certain factors (e.g., nearly all observations have the same value for `Utilities`).
+Only the variable `CentralAir` showed a statistically significant effect.

+This exercise, although not useful for improving our predictive performance, allowed us to grasp the logic of factorial designs and how interaction terms are interpreted in linear modeling.

+We considered applying factorial design to a larger subset of variables (e.g., 5 quantitative and 5 categorical variables), but this approach quickly becomes computationally infeasible and statistically unstable.
+A full factorial design with 10 variables would involve testing $2^{10} = 1024$ combinations, which is unrealistic given our sample size and the potential for multicollinearity and overfitting.

+In addition, many categorical variables in the dataset have more than two levels, making them incompatible with the binary factor structure required for standard factorial designs.
+This would require either binarizing variables in an arbitrary way (risking loss of information) or using alternative designs beyond the scope of a 2^k factorial approach.

+Instead, we chose to focus our modeling efforts on variable selection methods that are more suited to predictive modeling and high-dimensional data, such as stepwise regression and regularized models.

 ## Model Construction and Diagnostic Analysis

 After preprocessing and feature selection, we built a multiple linear regression model to predict house prices using both quantitative variables and the top 10 categorical variables selected via ANOVA.
 These categorical variables were transformed using one-hot encoding, excluding the first category to avoid multicollinearity.